 I almost feel as though Santiago and Manzanillo, although very close to each other, are entirely different places.
 Had we chosen to stay out in Club Santiago or somewhere along Santiago Bay or Las Hadas, we would have likely had a much different experience.

-Overall I would say that Manzanillo, or rather, Santiago, is a great place for a beach holiday or for retirees looking to escape the winters of Canada, but for digital nomads and longer-term travellers who are looking for culture, architecture, good food and lots to do, Manzanillo town itself isn’t the place and the region lacks typical Mexican charm.
+Overall I would say that Manzanillo, or rather, Santiago, is a great place for a beach holiday or for retirees looking to escape the winters of Canada, but for digital nomads and longer-term travellers who are looking for culture, architecture, good food and lots to do, Manzanillo town itself probably isn’t the best place.

 If you do plan to come to Manzanillo, try to find a place in Club Santiago or somewhere along Santiago Bay or Las Hadas.
 Rent a car for the duration of your stay and only head into Manzanillo city for groceries and the occasional night out at one of the restaurants in town.

 Santiago Bay is one of the most beautiful beaches we’ve seen on the Pacific side of Mexico and many Mexicans from nearby Guadalajara (and further afield Mexico City) choose this place for their holidays — and rightly so.
 It’s one of their closest coastal towns and there’s a lovely beach at Santiago Bay, making it a good place for a 1 – 2 week beach holiday.

 Of course everyone’s opinion of travel destinations and digital nomad hubs are different, but we feel it’s important that we’re fully honest with you about how we felt in Manzanillo.
 We hope that no matter where you plan to spend your time in Colima, this guide will help you out.

 Like This Article?
 Pin it!